 5. Click Comments, add any notes required.
 The comment/note is saved to the lab report.

 6. If the patient has an outstanding requisition form for the lab test, click Reconcile and select the outstanding form.
-For more information, see Form Reconciliation.
+For more information, see Reconciling forms with lab results.

 7. Review the lab report, click Mark Reviewed.

 8. If the lab is normal, click Close or click the arrow icon to move to the next inbox item.

 📌 Note: The lab report saves to the patient chart > Patient Files section.

 If the lab has abnormal results or if you would like to follow up with the patient, send a message to your front-end staff to call them.